 As with much of the Murray Darling Basin, the Upper Murrumbidgee River catchment (upstream of Burrinjuck Dam at Yass) is plagued with carp.
-In the Upper Murrumbidgee River catchment, Sustainable Rivers Audit sampling has previously identified carp as making up approximately 70% of fish biomass (SRA 2012), and their distribution is continuously growing throughout the catchment.
-The Upper Murrumbidgee Demonstration Reach produced a carp reduction plan (Stuart et al. 2010) that highlights the need for more information regarding the movement ecology, reproduction and recruitment of this species to aid future management programs.
+In the Upper Murrumbidgee River catchment, Sustainable Rivers Audit sampling has previously identified carp as making up approximately 70% of fish biomass (2012), and their distribution is continuously growing throughout the catchment.
+The Upper Murrumbidgee Demonstration Reach produced a carp reduction plan that highlights the need for more information regarding the movement ecology, reproduction and recruitment of this species to aid future management programs.

-“Carp Love 20oC” was launched by Upper Murrumbidgee Waterwatch in spring 2015 to engage the local community in the Upper Murrumbidgee catchment to report sightings of carp aggregations and breeding behavior on the Invasive Animals CRC FeralFishScan database.
-The initiative was advertised in many ways including promotional materials distributed to local fishing tackle stores, a media release from the Environment and Planning Directorate of the ACT Government, articles in local newsprint and radio interviews.
-A competition was also included as part of the campaign in an attempt to increase interest.
+“Carp Love 20oC” was launched by Upper Murrumbidgee Waterwatch to engage the local community in the Upper Murrumbidgee catchment to report sightings of carp aggregations and breeding behavior on the Invasive Animals CRC FeralFishScan database.

-The goal is to continue running this campaign each spring to gain further information on carp breeding and movement behaviour.
-Further research is being undertaken to explore whether identified breeding habitats are major sources of recruitment, using otolith-based techniques that can reveal the natal source of fishes (Crook et al. 2013, Starrs et al. in press).
+Due to the success of the program, the campaign is continuing each spring to gain further information on carp breeding and movement behaviour.
 Ongoing engagement and contributions from the public are essential to forming a complete picture of carp reproduction and recruitment dynamics in the Upper Murrumbidgee River catchment.